-- 2.03, 2.04, 2.10, 2.11 - · 2.12, 2.14 - 2.15, 2.26 - 2.01 Failure to Follow Directions Relating to Safety and Order in Class, School, School-Sponsored Activities or on the School Bus: Any refusal to comply with lawful and reasonable directions of a school district employee or agent that relates to the safety of students or school personnel, or to the maintenance of order while a student is under school jurisdiction.
-NOTE: Any conduct which significantly disrupts all or portions of campus activities, (greater than one classroom) school-sponsored events and school bus transportation may constitute a Class III offense (See 3.15). - 2.02 Disrespect: Conduct or behavior toward another student or peer that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior.
-This includes teasing or "roasting" students. - Simple Battery Upon Students: Intentional pushing, touching or striking of another student against the will of the other student. - 2.04 Dispute: Lower-level confrontations such as, mutual or non-mutual pushing and shoving or altercations which stop upon verbal command and are resolved without injury or need for physical restraint; this also includes yelling arguments that create a disturbance in hallways or class- rooms and requires intervention. - 2.05 Forgery: The making of a false or misleading written communication to a school staff member with either the intent to deceive the staff member or under circumstances which would be reasonably calculated to deceive the staff member.
+- · 2.03, 2.04, 2.10, 2.11 - 2.12, 2.14 - · 2.15, 2.26 - 2.01 Failure to Follow Directions Relating to Safety and Order in Class, School, School-Sponsored Activities or on the School Bus: Any refusal to comply with lawful and reasonable directions of a school district employee or agent that relates to the safety of students or school personnel, or to the maintenance of order while a student is under school jurisdiction.
+NOTE: Any conduct which significantly disrupts all or portions of campus activities, (greater than one classroom) school-sponsored events and school bus transportation may constitute a Class III offense (See 3.15).
+This offense may not be used to suspend students for tardies or multiple tardy behaviors or truancy. - 2.02 Disrespect: Conduct or behavior toward another student or peer that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior.
+This includes teasing or "roasting" students. - 2.03 Simple Battery Upon Students: Intentional pushing, touching or striking of another student against the will of the other student. - 2.04 Dispute: Lower-level confrontations such as, mutual or non-mutual pushing and shoving or altercations which stop upon verbal command and are resolved without injury or need for physical restraint; this also includes yelling arguments that create a disturbance in hallways or class- rooms and requires intervention. - 2.05 Forgery: The making of a false or misleading written communication to a school staff member with either the intent to deceive the staff member or under circumstances which would be reasonably calculated to deceive the staff member.

-- 2.06 Intimidation/Threats: The verbal or physical threat to do harm or violence to another student(s) or to the property of another person.
+- 2.06 Intimidation/Threats/Ridicule: The verbal or physical threat to do harm or violence to another student(s) or to the property of another person.
 Any verbal, written, or printed communication maliciously threatening any injury to the person, property, or reputation of another, with or without the intent to extort money or any pecuniary advantage whatsoever; or with intent to compel the person so threatened, or any other person, to do any act or refrain from doing any act against his/her will.
-This includes social media posts and spreading rumors about other students. - Trespassing: Willfully entering or remaining in any structure, conveyance, or school property without being authorized, licensed, or invited; or having been authorized, licensed, or invited, and is warned by an authorized person to depart and refuses to do so.
+This includes social media posts and spreading rumors about other students.
+Repeated behavior towards the same person will be investigated as bullying.
+Report to Law Enforcement and TMT - 2.07 Trespassing: Willfully entering or remaining in any structure, conveyance, or school property without being authorized, licensed, or invited; or having been authorized, licensed, or invited, and is warned by an authorized person to depart and refuses to do so.

-A student who has been suspended or expelled from school or school bus and returns to any School property without being authorized to do so is considered to be trespassing and is subject to arrest.
+A student who has been suspended or expelled from school or school bus and returns to any School Board property (without being authorized) or who enters a school other than their own (without permission) is considered to be trespassing and is subject to arrest.
+Report to Law Enforcement